Back to Blog

 The Limits of “AI-Generated” Labels

-The current policy playbook says label AI content clearly, and people will make informed choices.
-This experiment shows that it is not that simple.
+The conventional approach when it comes to using AI systems to create content says label AI content clearly and people will make informed choices.
+But this experiment shows it’s not that simple.

 There was also swift action taken by social media platforms Mastodon and X/Twitter.
 These platforms became hostile to the volume of automated content coming from the site, banning the accounts.
 The social media platforms naturally had no issue with the fact that the website was sharing AI-generated content, rather, the constant stream of posts were accused of ‘manipulating the algorithm’ and didn’t fit with how those online communities expect information to show up.